 William had instructed a solicitor based in Liverpool to pursue a mesothelioma claim but after William's death his daughter Lynn asked Andrew Morgan to continue the claim as she was unhappy with the progress that had been made by the first solicitors.

-As well as being the executrix of William's estate Lynn had been William's carer throughout his illness, from November 2008 until his death the following August.
+As well as being the executrix of Williams's estate Lynn had been William's carer throughout his illness, from November 2008 until his death the following August.

 Andrew obtained the files and investigated the claim further.
 He issued proceedings against three of George’s former employers, R McIvor and Sons ltd, VSEL Ltd and Western Shiprepairers Ltd.